Test Runner (Twister)

 required_snippets: <list of needed snippets>

-Snippets are supported in twister for test cases that require them.
+Snippets are supported in twister for test scenarios that require them.
 As with normal applications, twister supports using the base zephyr snippet directory and test application directory for finding snippets.
 Listed snippets will filter supported tests for boards (snippets must be compatible with a board for the test to run on them, they are not optional).

 The following is an example yaml file with 2 required snippets.